 How To Bleach Your Hair – A Beginners Guide

-Apply extra virgin coconut oil to your hair the night before bleaching and let it absorb the oil overnight.
+Apply extra virgin coconut oil to your hair two to three days before bleaching and let it absorb the oil overnight.
 Coconut oil penetrates the hair, keeps it moisturized, and can minimize the harsh effects of bleach (3).

 Get The Materials Ready